 ABSTRACT:

 Real time multi-user communication through Voice over IP grants a unique opportunity: the ability to conduct conference calls.
-Available technologies, however, present challenges such as being closed and proprietary in nature, or being limited in features.
+Available technologies, however, present challenges such as being proprietary in nature, or limited in features.
 Especially true is the ubiquitous problem of in-conference person identification.
-Although solved in video conferencing, the bandwidth demands make this approach highly limited.
+Although solved in video conferencing, the bandwidth demands make this approach to person identification highly limited.
 This paper presents available front-end and back-end changes to the voice conference status quo with the goal of offering a more intuitive and immersive experience.
-On the back end, development of 2-dimensional sound spatialization gives users depth and richness of voice present in a live conference.
-Front-end modifications to the traditional phone implementation focus on the creation of private side chats.
+On the back end, implementation of 2-dimensional sound spatialization gives users depth and richness of voice present in a live conference.
+Front-end modifications to the traditional phoneinterface focus on the creation of private side chats, with hopes of providing a more natural interaction environment.
 We attempt to implement these changes on an Android application.

 Introduction:

-Incepted six years prior by Cornell Professor Graeme Bailey, OpenComm is a research team tackling the central question: How do we make mobile conferencing as intuitive and immersive as possible?
+Incepted in 2005 by Cornell Professor Graeme Bailey, OpenComm is a , Human-Computer Interaction(HCI) and Security (HCISec) research group tackling the central question: How do we make mobile conferencing as intuitive and immersive as possible?
 The short answer is we emulate and build upon the natural conferencing experience.
-Emulation of what is natural is refreshingly divergent from established technologies.
-This paper serves as a primer to OpenComm's development of a Voice over IP(VoIP) conferencing platform featuring sound spatialization and private side chats.
+Emulation of what is natural is refreshingly divergent from currently established technologies.
+This paper serves as a primer to OpenComm's development and implementation of a Voice over IP(VoIP) conferencing platform featuring sound spatialization and private side chats.

-Real time voice chat, the backbone of mobile conferencing, have existed since the late 19th century.
-Yet advancements in telecommunication have been sluggish.
-The circuit switching Public Switched Telephone Network is still the infrastructure backbone of this country's landline system - a should be obsolete technology invented in 1889.
+Real time voicecommunication, the backbone of mobile conferencing, dates back to the late 19th century.
+Yet advancements in voice communication have been sluggish.
+The Public Switched Telephone Network is still the infrastructure backbone of this country's landline system - a should be obsolete technology invented in 1889.
 Recent developments in cellular technology have led to a surge in the number of mobile devices.
-Now numbering over five billion across the world, cellphones - and by extension - digital communication is becoming an intrinsic part of our future.
+Now numbering over five billion devices across the world, cellphones - and by extension - digital communication is becoming an intrinsic part of our future.

 The future is now.
-Google and Microsoft, two industry behemoths, offer users mobile conferencing via VoIP. <kinda awkward sentence incoming> If proprietary software is not your thing, then open source stacks and clients based upon Session Initiation Protocol - SIP and Extensible Messaging and Presence Protocol - XMPP are available.
-The usability of VoIP software match and exceed the traditional landline system.
+Google and Microsoft, two industry behemoths, offer users mobile conferencing via VoIP Free open source alternatives exist, using protcols such as the Session Initiation Protocol (SIP) .
+The usability of VoIP software match and in many cases exceed the traditional landline system.
 But unchanged is how voice is inputted and outputted.
 We seem dead-set on faithfully reproducing the sampled voice data.

-OpenComm studies modifying the output voice stream through the introduction of sound spatialization.
-To provide for this innovative idea, OpenComm is also about creating the best front-end interfacing experience for the user.
-As such, we are also innovators in the realm of Human-Computer Interfacing, focusing on creating voice specialized subchats.
+OpenComm is about modifying the output voice stream through the introduction of sound spatialization.
+To provide for this innovative idea, OpenComm is also about creating the best graphical user interface.
+As such, OpemComm is also an innovator in the realm of Human-Computer Interfacing, primairly through the creation of voice specialized subchats.
 User Experience

-OpenComm provides the user with an environment that attempts to mimic the traditional conference room.
+OpenComm provides the user with an environment that mimics and builds upon the traditional conference room.
 It is not always possible to physically accommodate all participants of a conference, especially with the globalization of companies and operations.
-Thus, this application is important in that it can alleviate frustrations users have had with usual multi-way calling.
+Thus, OpenCommis important in that it alleivates frustrations users have with the mobile conferencing status quo..
+In this section we specifically see how an intuitive application of private subchats give conferences a much more dynamic nature

-The user only needs a smart phone and a set of headphones.
+The user needs only an Android smartphone and a set of headphones.
 From her phone, the user—Alice, for example—may open up the OpenComm application to get started.
-Once inside the actual application, Alice may create a conference room and select any number of people from her contact list to join.
-From there she may begin conversing in the actual conference.
+Then, the creation of a virtual conference is as easy as inviting people from Alice's contact list.